mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Beyond maintenance, more code means that new features are more expensive to build.
 If your app has zero features, it's easy to build the first one.
 If your app already has 20 features, you have to put a lot more thought into how your 21st feature integrates with everything else.

-So, I haven't figured out a way for us to go significantly faster, but I've learned to temper my expecations about feature pace.
+So, I haven't figured out a way for us to go significantly faster, but I've learned to temper my expecations around feature pace.
 And I've adjusted how I estimate dev costs to account for our more complex codebase.

 ### Most support escalation can happpen asynchronously

 I try to give the TinyPilot team [as much autonomy as possible](/solo-developer-year-4/#good-leadership-means-helping-teammates-grow).
 At the same time, I want to make sure everyone feels comfortable asking me for help when they get stuck.

-The problem was that I realized one of my main sources of stress was support tickets that had escalated to me.
+The problem was that when support tickets escalated to me, they felt particularly stressful.

 For a while, I thought that was just the nature of support escalation.
 I'm only seeing the toughest customer questions, so of course they're going to feel stressful.
-Thinking about it more, I found that most of it was fixable.
+It turned out that most of it was fixable.

 First, I adjusted our process for escalation.
 Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
-I encouraged the team to tweak this by proposing a solution as part of escalating to me.
+I encouraged the team to tweak their approach by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?

 80% of the time, the team came up with the same solution that I would have recommended.
 And the more they did this, the better they got at tackling hard cases.

 Once I saw how close the team's answers were to my own, I realized there was no need to block a support ticket on an answer from me.
-If 80% of the time, my only contribution is, "Yes, do that," why not just do their plan immediately and check with me about alternatives in parallel?
+If my only contribution to 80% of cases is, "Yes, do that," why not just do their plan immediately and check with me in parallel about alternatives?

 In the minority of cases where I had a better idea for solving a support issue, it was almost always something the customer could try in addition to my team's suggestion.
-We never ran into a situation where my team told me, "Oh, we wish you'd intervened earlier because we suggested putting their device in the microwave, and now both are broken."
+We never ran into a situation where my team told me, "Oh, we wish you'd intervened earlier because we suggested putting their device in the microwave, and now their house is on fire."

 ## Grading last year's goals